 When it comes to summertime in Scottsdale, it’s all about staying cool.
 One of the best ways to do that is by seeking outdoor water activities the whole family can enjoy.
 That’s why we’ve rounded up a list of the best water activities for the kiddos (and the young at heart!).
 From sky-high water slides to splash pads, your family will be playing all summer long with these Scottsdale vacation adventures!
+Check out these things to do with kids!

 Nothing says wet-and-wild thrills like waterslides, and you’ll find some of the best at Scottsdale-area resorts.
 Kids can race down two towers of fun at the Fairmont Scottsdale Princess, climb a three-story slide at the Hyatt Regency Scottsdale Resort & Spa or zip down the 197-foot waterslide at The Phoenician.